giovana-ribeiro/hello-world/README.md

 Hello everyone!

-This is Giovana testing out GitHub! :)
+This is Giovana testing out GitHub! :D